NicholasPanait/Auction-System/README.md

 The resulting executable will appear in this folder as `main`

-To test frontend program
+## To test frontend program

 `cd tests/frontend`
 `./run_tests.sh`

-This shell script will auto build the program, test failures will be seen as any file in `tests/frontend/comparison` that is not empty.
+This shell script will auto build the program, test results will be shown on screen

+## To test the backend program
+Requires Python, Pip, and PyTest
+Install pytest via `pip install -U pytest`
+In the root of the project, or in srcBack run `pytest`